 Q: What age is the “right age” to start birth control?

-A: Absolutely.
-The method I most often prescribe for teen girls is the birth control pill.
-Depo-Provera, an injection that’s given four times a year, is my next recommendation, especially if forgetfulness is an issue for the patient.
-If you forget to take your daily birth control pill, you can experience more frequent bleeding and can easily become pregnant.
-Moms are often nervous about their daughters being careful when it comes to the pill.
+A: The method most often prescribed for teen girls is the birth control pill.
+Moms often are nervous about their daughters being careful when it comes to the pill.
+That’s because if you forget to take your daily birth control pill, you can experience more frequent bleeding and can easily become pregnant.

 Find a Virtua Ob/Gyn

 Virtua Ob/Gyns are experienced in adolescent gynecology and sensitive to the concerns and apprehensions of young women.
 Our doctors explain what to expect as they mature and how to stay healthy.